As climate risks increase, New York could require flood disclosures in home sales

 New York already has a similar law in place for rental properties that took effect this year.
 If signed by Hochul, the current bill would make the state at least the 30th in the country to require flood disclosures during home sales.

-Brian Fredrickson, another homeowner in Highland Falls, a village north of New York City on the Hudson River at an elevation of 144 feet, said his home was also flooded during heavy rains in July, just about a year after he bought the place.
+Brian Fredrickson, another homeowner in Highland Falls, a village north of New York City on the Hudson River at an elevation of 144 feet (44 meters), said his home was also flooded during heavy rains in July, just about a year after he bought the place.

 He said inspections during the sale process showed his cellar had some minor signs of water damage due to groundwater seeping in, but he wasn’t aware of the full flooding history of his property, and that a nearby retaining wall meant to keep water at bay had been damaged in a storm about a decade ago.